 “Willie retire as director from big company, Willie bored to death at home”

 “Willie doesn’t know what to do?”

 “Willie joins as tour guide”

 “Willie gets paid to move around the city he loves”

 “Willie gets tips to see what he wants to see!”

 “Willie Ok to not get Tip, but Willie more ok to get Tip”

-I had a smile on my face when I handed over the few dollars I was left with from my trip to US.
+I had a smile on my face when I handed over the few dollars I was left with from my trip to the US.
 He smilingly accepted them.
-Later on my flight back to Delhi I was smiling even more on realizing how the wily old Willie has hinted us about his expectation of a good tip.
-But I was too smitten by the charms, energy and knowledge of the old man that it too was a lesson for me that while one may work for love, but one still needs a good reward for the labour of love.
+Later on my flight back to Delhi, I was smiling even more on realizing how the wily old Willie has hinted us about his expectation of a good tip.
+But I was too smitten by the charms, energy, and knowledge of the old man that it too was a lesson for me that while one may work for love, but one still needs a good reward for the labor of love.